 There are currently two facilities that are operated by the City.
 Jake's Place is a community park located next to the current City Hall.
-It has a playground, sand volleyball court, basketball court, baseball field, two practice soccer fields, horseshoe arena, and picnic areas that include grills and tables.
+It has a playground, sand volleyball court, basketball court, two baseball fields, practice soccer field, horseshoe arena, and picnic areas that include grills and tables.
 The park is approximately 8.41 acres.
-Another facility that the City provides is a boat ramp leased from the U.S. Army Corp of Engineers.
-Additionally, there are private recreation areas and trails in Emerald Sound, Crescent Oaks, Eagles Landing and Woodridge Estates.
+Another facility that the City provides is a boat ramp leased from the U.S. Army Corps of Engineers.
+Additionally, there are private recreation areas and trails in multiple neighborhoods.